cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 Guidelines on constructing such a source are outside the scope of this document.

-Secret keys MAY be generated using other methods; in this case they MUST be infeasible to guess and MUST be indistinguishable from uniformly random modulo r.

 ## Implementing hash\_to\_point and hash\_pubkey\_to\_point

 The security analysis models hash\_to\_point and hash\_pubkey\_to\_point